Velocidex/velociraptor-docs/dev/image-guidelines.md

 ![](image-guidelines/line_diagram_settings.png)

-The diagram heading is made bold by choosing our #2 font which is the same font as our #1 font but a bold variant.
-This is necessary because Excalidraw doesn't have any options for bolding or italicizing fonts.
+The diagram heading is made bold by choosing the "Normal" font which is the same font as our "Hand-drawn" font but a bold variant.
+This is necessary because Excalidraw currently doesn't have any options for bolding or italicizing fonts.

 ## Exporting images